jbalchun/practice/README.md

     * Web servers to DB's TCP 3306 (MYSql)
     * Need firewalls as well
     * Least-privilege

+# Java stuff

+## Tomcat/threads/JDBC

+### Connection pools
+* Opening a db connection is expensive, we want to do it as seldom as possible
+* A connection pool automatically keeps a bunch of connections open and hands you the best(?)

+### My issue
+* Bad:
+ * Each trade was opening it's own database connection in a thread
+ * The database connections were overflowing.
+The connections were being closed but the threads weren't
+* Fix:
+ * Daemon thread that just loops through all trades w/ one connection and checks, constantly.
+  * Daemon doesn't prevent JVM from exiting
+  * low priority etc

 ## Code as Craft, how to search for "Geeky"